 \section{Geometric Properties of the Euler Transformed Complex}

 As Euler transformation adds new full-dimensional cells corresponding to polygonal facets, edges, and vertices, we \emph{offset} the cells added to $\hK$ as copies of the full-dimensional cells in $K$ in order to generate enough space to add the extra cells.
 Intuitively, we ``shrink'' each of the full-dimensional cells in $K$ in order to produce cells in $\hK$ that are geometrically similar to the input cells.
+We use standard techniques for producing offset polygons in 2D, e.g., \emph{mitered offset} generated using the straight skeleton (SK) of the input polygon \cite{AiAuAlGa1995}.

+\begin{defn} \emph{\bfseries (Mitered offset \cite{AiAuAlGa1995})} The mitered offset of a polyhedron $P$ with offset distance $b$ is the polyhedron obtained by moving each facet of $P$ toward its interior in the direction of the normal to the supporting plane of the facet and where the resulting facet has a supporting plane at a distance $b$ along the normal. \end{defn}

-We use standard techniques for producing offset polygons in 2D, e.g., \emph{mitered} offset generated using the straight skeleton (SK) of the input polygon \cite{AiAuAlGa1995}.
-For the $d=2$ case, we define the cell offset as a mitered offset of the polygon that creates no \emph{combinatorial} or \emph{topological changes}---i.e., no edges are shrunk to points, and the polygon is not split into multiple polygons.
+For the $d=2$ case, we define the cell offset as a mitered offset of the polygon (i.e., choice of $b$ in \cref{def:miteredoffset}) that creates no \emph{combinatorial} or \emph{topological changes}---i.e., no edges are shrunk to points, and the polygon is not split into multiple polygons.
 On the other hand, we have studied the case of mitered offset with \emph{combinatorial} or \emph{topological changes} in $d=2$ separately \cite{GuKrDr2020}.